 “A habitat suitability map works for a species like tamarisk that’s picky about where it lives,” Paintner said.
 Tamarisk trees need wet soils to survive their first year, like those along a riverbank or where the water table is high, and they need full sun.
 Tamarisk likes alkaline, fine-textured soils from sea level up to an elevation of about 2,100 meters (6,890 feet).
 So Morisette and team combined this information with other data to more finely predict where tamarisk would like to grow.
 The USGS provided geographic layers on soil types and other characteristics, which the researchers then coupled with remote sensing data from the NASA Earth Observing System and climate data.
 Stohlgren, who works on a project to help collect tamarisk sightings on the ground throughout the United States, supplied additional ground data on tamarisk.
 The ground observation data identify areas where tamarisk is known to be present, as well as areas where no tamarisk is currently growing.

-The remote sensing data, from the Moderate Resolution Imaging Spectroradiometer (MODIS) sensor on NASA’s Terra and Aqua satellites and distributed from the NASA Land Processes DAAC, provided two key indicators.
+The remote sensing data, from the Moderate Resolution Imaging Spectroradiometer (MODIS) sensor on NASA’s Terra and Aqua satellites and distributed from NASA's Land Processes Distributed Active Archive Center (LP DAAC), provided two key indicators.
 MODIS can identify land-cover type, or the kind of vegetation on the ground, by measuring its reflectivity.
 MODIS measures both the amount of energy and its wavelength across a sensitive spectrum.
-Different vegetation types—needles, leaves, blades of grass—have different signatures in the data.
+Different vegetation types - needles, leaves, blades of grass - have different signatures in the data.
 Tamarisk grows thickly enough to cover soil, and therefore changes the energy reflected from the ground.
 MODIS can also detect energy changes resulting from a plant’s unique life cycle: dormancy, leaf out, and bloom.
 “MODIS phenology, or seasonal variation, is helpful for understanding a particular habitat,” Morisette said.
 “We are using the unique temporal signature of tamarisk habitat to understand where it grows and where it might spread.”
 A computer model assimilated the many data about tamarisk and its habitat, sorted out all the factors, and marked areas as “highly suitable” and “less suitable” for tamarisk.
 And that can tell resource managers where tamarisk could be gaining a foothold.

 Morisette said, “I’m impressed with the ability of the Parks staff to synthesize so much information about local factors concerning invasive species, anything from seeds in horse feed that wranglers bring in, to air quality concerns that prevent the use of fire to eliminate species.
 These maps will just add to what is already a dynamic and multifaceted approach to the problem.
 We are working to figure out how land managers can use this information and integrate it with their decision-making process.”
 Stohlgren has long called for identifying potential habitat as a means of mitigating spread.
 “Tamarisk is just the poster child of western invaders,” he said.
 “We want to move on to many other species.”